Skip to main content

 « View All Posts

-October 6th, 2023 | 6 min. read
+February 19th, 2025 | 6 min. read

 By Marissa Olson

-Many people might not know that desk organization promotes network security and by doing so, eliminates your business from needing external IT help if a problem arises.
+Many people might not know that desk organization promotes network security and, by doing so, eliminates your business from needing external IT help if a problem arises.

 The same habits that produce a chronically cluttered desk can lead to dangerous network security oversights.